sebbu/iControl-Web/README.md

 # iTunes File Sharing

-In order to configure the app you need create a configuration JSON file.
+In order to configure the app you need to create a configuration JSON file.
 You can always donwnload a full  example for a starting point using iTunes file sharing.

 #### Why iTunes file sharing?

-I know that it is really a bit of a hassle, but I think it is much easier to fiddle about these cryptic home automation URLs on a computer with a real keyboard instead on an iPhone.
+I know that it is really a bit of a hassle, but I think it is much easier to fiddle about these cryptic home automation URLs on a computer with a real keyboard instead of an iPhone keyboard.
 Tool support (JSON editors) is great and you probably do not change your configuration every day.
 If you can think of any other good possibility to create the UI including the URLs, please let me know.

 ## Instructions